livewire/livewire/docs/forms.md

 <input type="text" wire:model.live.throttle.150ms="title" >
 ```

-In the example above, as a user is typing continuously in the "title" field, a network request will be sent every 150 milliseconds until the user is finished.
+In the above example, as a user is typing continuously in the "title" field, a network request will be sent every 150 milliseconds until the user is finished.

 ## Extracting input fields to Blade components